ravibhoraskar/ravibhoraskar.github.io/_posts/2010-05-19-plane-journey.md

     you could see a green tree covered hill, sitting beneath a sky as blue as Paris Hilton's make-up.
 The airport was sitting in the midst of several such hills, and looked as pretty as pretty can be.
-I realize the futility of my trying to describe the scene in words, as I understand the wisdom of the sages who once said that a picture speaks more than a thousand words. </p>
+I realize the futility of my trying to describe the scene in words, as I understand the wisdom of the sages who once said that a picture speaks more than a thousand words.

-<p>After a nap, I
+After a nap, I
     got on to the Delta Airlines flight to New York.
 The plane was much smaller than the swiss airlines plane, and was mostly empty too.
 Also, there were no personal TV screens.
 Just a big central screen.
     Like a video coach bus.
 Have you ever been on one?
 The food was not as good as that on Swiss Airlines, and me being on one of the last seats of the plane, the chicken was over by the time the steward reached me, and I had to make do with some vegetarian pasta.
 But like another great sage once said : such is life dearies.
-An advantage, though, of the plane being empty was that I got a seat meant for 3 all to myself, and I could lie down and sleep. </p>
+An advantage, though, of the plane being empty was that I got a seat meant for 3 all to myself, and I could lie down and sleep.

-<p>Soon the 8.5 hours journey was over, and I was at John F Kennedy airport, New York.</p>
+Soon the 8.5 hours journey was over, and I was at John F Kennedy airport, New York.

-<p>More later.
-Bye</p>
+More later.
+Bye